xPerSki/AnonChat/README.md

 ---

+### Database Setup
-- I used MongoDB; If you want to host the app yourself, you should probably make your own MongoDB cluster or port it to another db
+This project uses MongoDB.
+If you plan to host the application yourself, consider setting up your own MongoDB cluster or migrating to a different database system.